yashLadha/testcafe/README.md

 TestCafe can open multiple instances of the same browser to run parallel tests which decreases test execution time.

+**Test Level Scheduing**<br/>
+Our fork supports the scheduling of tests at the `test function` level.
+This gives ability to view each test function in a separate TestCafe session on BrowserStack.

+**Naming of Steps**<br/>
+Better debugability around the steps that are being executed in the test script on the dashboard.

 **PageObject pattern support**<br/>
 The TestCafe's [Test API](https://devexpress.github.io/testcafe/documentation/test-api/) includes a high-level selector library, assertions, etc.